ITPUG/2016.pgday.it/content/news/data-e-sede-en.rst

 :author: ITPUG
 :lang: en

-We are absolutely delighted to announce the date and location officials regarding the
-**tenth** edition of the Italian PGDay:
+We are absolutely delighted to officially announce the date and location of the **tenth** edition of the Italian PGDay:

-**Tuesday, December 13, 2016** the
+On **Tuesday, December 13, 2016** the
-`Camera di Commercio di Prato <http://www.po.camcom.it>`_ will host the annual edition of our favorite conference.
+`Camera di Commercio di Prato <http://www.po.camcom.it>`_ will host the annual edition of our favourite conference.

-We would like to remember that this is the **tenth** edition of the Italian PGDay!
+We like to point out that this is the **tenth** edition of the Italian PGDay!

 .. image:: /images/bday.jpg
     :alt: happy 10th birthday pgday.it
     :align: right

-As ITPUG we want to thank in advance all the volunteers who makes the conference possible, through their work.
+As ITPUG, we want to thank in advance all the volunteers who work to make the conference possible.

 Please remember to read the
-`Code of conduct </en/pages/coc.html>`_ to ensure everyone a wonderful conference!
+`Code of conduct </en/pages/coc.html>`_ to ensure everyone has a wonderful conference!